nobitagit/knowledge/management/buillding-a-high-performance-team.md

 - High psychological safety + no accountability = **comfort zone**
 - Low psychological safety + high accountability = **anxiety**
+- Low psychological safety + Low accountability = **apathy**
 - High psychological safety + high accountability = **thriving environment for HPTs**

+It's important to understand that psychological safety can surely be a company-wide metric, but most likely different teams within the same company can score various degrees of PS.

+Making mistakes is part of the process, it's fundamental that a team surfaces candidly their mistakes and sets the ground to solving them.

+The consequences of high PS:

+- the team works to improve
+- employees are more engaged

+PS is a trait of the team, more than the individual.
+And it's not due to the chemistry of the people, it's instilled by the leaders.
+The leaders of a group ensure that this value is embedded in the environment.

 ## Joining an existing team